 We live in a world that’s becoming increasingly connected – and hence, smaller – all thanks to technology.
 With gadgets, social media and dating apps making geographies irrelevant, the possibility of people starting or continuing relationships from miles apart is higher than ever before.
 But do long-distance relationships work?

 We spoke with Gopa Khan, a Mumbai-based mental health therapist, to ascertain whether long-distance relationships can be viable in the long run and how can couples maintain an emotional connection when they’re physically apart.
+Here is what she had to say.

 Do Long-Distance Relationships Work?